-Dr. Wong's scientific experience includes performing laboratory research in pharmacology and toxicology and providing toxicological support for NASA in the Space Shuttle and Space Station programs.
-He co-authored over twenty articles published in biomedical journals.
+Prior to practicing law, Dr. Wong was a patent examiner at the U.S. Patent and Trademark Office in the organic chemistry group.
+His scientific experience includes performing laboratory research in pharmacology and toxicology and providing toxicological support for NASA in the Space Shuttle and Space Station programs.
+Dr. Wong has co-authored over 20 articles published in biomedical journals.
 He was also a co-author of an article, entitled "Poisons and Poisoning," in the Encyclopedia Britannica.
 In addition, he was a faculty member of the Graduate School of Public Health, University of Pittsburgh, where he reached the rank of Assistant Professor.